Sayanjitdas/tictactoe/README.md

 if there was no winner.
 The user should be prompted if they would like to play again when the game is over.
 If they choose to play again, the player who started second last game should go first.

-steps of approaching the problem..
+## Steps of approaching the problem..

 Step - 1
 --------